 Dry needling is a technique involving fine filament needles, (similar to those used in acupuncture) it’s application is used to release myofacial trigger points (MTP) and tight muscles.

-Nicole and Kathryn have observed that dry needling, when combined with osteopathy is an effective way to treat the following conditions:
+Nicole, Kathryn and Lachlan have observed that dry needling, when combined with osteopathy is an effective way to treat the following conditions:

 Rotator cuff and shoulder issues

 Acute ligamentous strain (ankle, knee, wrist)

 Chronic muscular tension

 MTPs can be very painful, resulting in a localised palpable lump in the muscle or what is more commonly referred to as a ‘Knot’.
 When active and sensitive they can cause a very specific referral of pain to another location in your body.

 Shortened muscles feel tight, work less efficiently and put extra pressure on the tendons that attach the muscle to the bone.
 When this muscle becomes chronically irritated and shortened the tendon often becomes irritated as well and may progress to tendonitis.

 By placing the needles in either a shortened muscle or a MTP it stimulates a healing response to release and lengthen or deactivate and desensitize the affected muscle.
 By doing so it reduces pain referral and associated irritation to tendons.